Expert tests iPhone 17 battery life across entire lineup and it's looking promising

 As ever, when a new Apple product is released, there is plenty of fanfare.

-It also launched the Apple iPhone Air and has challenged people to bend the phone to test its durability
+It also launched the Apple iPhone Air, which people have been trying to bend to test its durability.

 But, of course, the real question most want to know is how the battery fares.